Angular

 changedContentTypes: event.detail.changedContentTypes,

-changedObjectIds: event.detail.changedObjectIds,
+changedObjectIds: event.detail.changedObjectIds

 // ...copy rest of properties